ToshihiroIguchi/ezjoin/explanation.md

 ### Binding
 #### Bind Rows
-Append z to y as new rows.
+Append CSV2 to CSV1 as new rows.

 #### Bind Cols
 Append CSV2 to CSV1 as new columns.